 Pork Marbella.
-Pork tenderloin, the other dark meat, is one of my favorite ones to cook with.
+Pork tenderloin, the other dark meat, is one of my favorite ones to cook with, and this recipe will showcase how delightful it is.

 As I was perusing the few cooking publications I receive monthly, I saw this recipe.
-Of course, the Marbella in the title brought me back to an ancient and favorite recipe from Sheila Lukins’s famous cookbook: The Silver Palate.
+Of course, the Marbella in the title brought me back to an ancient and favorite recipe from Sheila Lukins’s famous cookbook: The Silver Palate cookbook.

 Shelia and Julee Russo owned this wonderful gourmet food shop in Manhattan from the middle of the ’70s to the 1990s, thus the cookbook.
-The original recipe uses chicken.
+The original recipe was chicken marbella.

 I love pork.
-Therefore, I decided to create this Marbella version for us for dinner.
+Therefore, I decided to create this Marbella version for dinner for us.

 A great success.
-We had more than we could eat, and that did not stop us from overindulging.
+We had more than we could eat, which did not stop us from overindulging.

 What is Pork Tenderloin?